Part IV: Disruption and New Digital Customer Experience

 - Natural language processing, allowing automated, or partially automated, assistance to customers and prospects

-- Algorithmic trading to optimise performance and minimise costs
+- Algorithmic trading to optimize performance and minimize costs

 - Compliance monitoring to provide rapid and low-cost identification of fraud, suspicious or unusual activity.

 Blockchain.
-Blockchain is a hugely hyped tech.
-And it might just revolutionise how we store, share and trust data.
-It diminishes the power of large organisations who have traditionally owned large databases and mediated our access.
-Instead it allows individuals and companies to transact with each other in an indisputable and secure way that doesn’t rely on a trusted intermediary.
-(An ‘indisputable’ record means it’s not possible to argue what happened and when.)
+Blockchain is a hugely hyped technology.
+And it might just revolutionize how we store, share and trust data.
+It diminishes the power of large organizations who have traditionally owned large databases and mediated our access.
+Instead, it allows individuals and companies to have secure, indisputable transactions without intermediaries.
+(An “indisputable” record means it’s not possible to argue what happened and when.)

 Redefined or rebundled services.
 The combination of mobile access, Internet of Things connectivity, seamless integration and self-service offers new opportunities to rebundle or redefine your services.
 For example, many insurance products are being redefined on the basis of usage; new banking products are based on very short-term deposits; outsourcers are offering click-pricing for services.

-Streamlining your internal systems and providing easy web plug-in can allow you to pivot to new disruptive services without completely transforming your business.
+Streamlining your internal systems and providing easy web plug-in will allow you to pivot to new disruptive services without completely transforming your business.

 Open Banking.
 Open banking breaks down the barriers put up by traditional banks and creates new opportunities for both existing and new service providers.
-This is a revolution that reverses many decades of dominance by the big banks and puts the needs of customer back at the centre.
-(In the EU it is driven by regulations; in the US it is an industry-owned initiative.)
+This is a revolution that reverses many decades of dominance by the big banks and puts the needs of customers back at the center.

 Payments.
-Every time you pay for an Uber with your phone, you are already using fintech.
-However, in the B2B space, quite often payment systems are stuck in the 20th century.
+Every time you pay for an Uber with your phone, you are already using fintechnology.
+However, in the B2B space, payment systems are often stuck in the 20th century.
 Is it easy for your clients to pay you, or do you make them jump through unnecessary hoops?
 Are your payments processing systems digitized?

 Our advice to you…